The Singleton

 ---

 Maya answered on the third ring.
-She had not recognized the number but the caller ID had read *Meridian Medical Liaison*, which her UX-trained brain parsed in under a second as a weaponized label.
+She had not recognized the number, but the caller ID read *Meridian Medical Liaison*, which her UX-trained eye parsed in under a second as a label engineered to disarm.

 "Mrs. Zhang.
 This is Dr. Lena Vasquez.
-I'm the chief science officer at Meridian Industries.
-I'm calling as part of our Cognitive Wellness Protocol.
+I am the chief science officer at Meridian Industries.
+I am calling as part of our Cognitive Wellness Protocol.
 Do you have five minutes."

 "Five."

 "Your husband missed a mandatory neurological evaluation on Friday.
 I am not calling to enforce the missed appointment.
 I am calling because I am concerned about him, personally, and I want to offer you a channel.
-I have been watching his telemetry for ten weeks.
+His telemetry has been under my review for ten weeks.
 I do not believe he is having a breakdown.
 I believe he is onto something.
-But the thing he is onto is dangerous to him, to your children, and to him professionally.
+The thing he is onto is dangerous — to him, to your children, to his career.
 I would like to meet with him.
 Off the record.
 No corporate liaisons.
-I will drop all disciplinary measures.
-He will retain his position.
+All disciplinary measures dropped.
+He keeps his position.
 I want to compare notes."

 "Tell me what dangerous looks like."

 "He has been making unauthorized cross-tenant queries against our internal telemetry archives for nine weeks.
 He has correlated his own biometrics against forty-three other employees and twelve external individuals.
 The cross-correlation is interesting.
-It is also — strictly speaking — federal-level data privacy violation, repeated, willful.
+It is also — strictly speaking — a federal-level data-privacy violation.
+Repeated.
+Willful.
 I have not escalated.
 I am the only person in the science directorate sitting on his audit log.
 I cannot sit on it past mid-May."

 "That's a threat dressed as a confession."

-A pause. *"That is a fair description.
+A pause.
+"That is a fair description.
 I am giving you an accurate read of my position.
-He has done something that, if escalated, ends his career and gets him a five-figure FTC fine he can't pay.
-I am asking you to help me not escalate."*
+He has done a thing that, escalated, ends his career and earns him a five-figure FTC fine he cannot pay.
+I am asking you to help me not escalate."

 "You said three people died."

 Maya waited five seconds.
-Then: "Why are you calling his wife."
+"Why are you calling his wife."

 "Because he would not take my call.
 And because I have learned, across a career of bad institutional decisions, that the person most trusted by an engineer at risk is rarely another engineer.
 Tell him I called.
 Please."